gnafit/gna/doc/source/reactor.rst

 - ``name`` -- unique string which will identify the reactor in namespace, should not contain spaces and must not contain dots;
 - ``location`` -- coordinates, an ``np.array()``-able numeric
-  expected; will be subtracted with the detectors locations and Euclidian norm will be taken; so a number or 3-dimensonal coordinates will work (but should be consistent with the ones of the Detectors);
+  expected.
+It will be subtracted with the detectors locations and Euclidian norm will be taken later.
+A number or 3-dimensonal coordinates will work, but choose should be consistent with the ones of the Detectors.
 - ``power`` -- nominal thermal power of the reactor, in GW;
 - ``power_rate`` -- an array with actual power splitted by periods;
   splitting is arbitrary but should be consistent across all the